|

 You must use solutions

-of the same concentration and electrolysed them for the same time before
+of the same concentration and electrolysed them for the same length time at

 -